rt-cpan/rt-cpan.github.io/README.md

 Raise a github issue.

-Attachments have not been archived as their content is already included in the bug page and this would just add duplicate content (that would have taken several weeks to download).
-The above scripts have stripped those links out.
+Text type attachments (text/\*) have not been archived as their content is already included in the bug page and this would just add duplicate content (that would have taken several weeks to download).
+Those links have been stripped out.
+Other types of attachments are only included if the bug has not been deleted - a bug is considered deleted if it does not have a link on any of the active, rejected, or resolved pages).

-Any distribution that had no active, rejected, or resolved bugs, does not have a page - the "Bug list" link in the browse page will not be a link.
+Any distribution that had no active, rejected, or resolved bugs, does not have a page - the "Bug list" link in the browse pages and author distribution pages will not be a link.

 Also - I was too lazy to modify the HTML using anything but regular expressions, so some of it may be broken.
 Eyeballing several different pages it appears to be mostly fine.